MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ![Preorder.](media/PreOrderHold.png)

-Once this happens, a background job will run automatically trigger inventory check on the **Lauch Date** and the order lines can be moved to subsequent fulfillment.
+Once this happens, a background job will run that automatically triggers an inventory check on the **Launch Date** and the order lines can be moved to subsequent fulfillment.
-It will be intelligent enough to determine from the orchestation if inventory check would be triggered independently or triggered through **Fulfillment and Returns optimization**.
+It will be intelligent enough to determine from the orchestration if inventory check would be triggered independently or triggered through **Fulfillment and Returns optimization**.

 If inventory check fails and no inventory found, then the order lines will move to **Backorder Hold** status.